Why Are We Failing To Prevent Sentinel Events?

 The technical term for these mistakes is “Sentinel Events.”

 Estimates of the deaths caused vary.
 We use estimates because there are no accurate statistics on the total number of deaths caused by mistakes in hospitals.
 There is no national reporting requirement.

 Even though there is no national reporting requirement, studies show that despite over a decade of effort to stop sentinel events, no progress is being made.
-Some studies actually show the problem getting worse.
-And this problem isn’t unique
+Some studies show the problem getting worse.
+We are not preventing sentinel events.

 WHY NO IMPROVEMENT

 Why can’t we improve?
-There are a number of factors that make improvement difficult:
+There are several factors that make improvement difficult: